First State of Sanson's Landmark Map of the Southern Parts of North America

-First state of Sanson's landmark regional map of North America, being the first large scale map to depict California and the Southwest and Sanson's first large format regional map of any portion of North America.
+Fine example of Nicolas Sanson's landmark regional map of North America, being the first large scale map to depict California and the Southwest and Sanson's first large format regional map of any portion of North America.

-Sanson's map of the southern part of North America has the distinction of being the first large format regional map of North America prepared by this highly influential French mapmaker.
-His revolutionary approach to the presentation of geographical knowledge on a printed map was responsible not only for the advancing French cartographic knowledge to the forefront of Europe's mapping of the New World, but perhaps even more importantly was responsible for profoundly altering the style and discipline associated with the graphic depiction of cartographic imagery, the essence of the map maker's art for the next 100 years.
-Before Sanson, the era begun by the Italian perspective artists of the 15th and 16th Centuries was refined in the Low Countries by the skills of the fine master engravers of the Golden Age of Dutch Cartography.
-Maps were objectivized not only for their content, but also as works of art.
+Sanson's map of the southern part of North America has the distinction of being the first large format regional map of North America prepared by this highly influential French mapmaker, whose revolutionary approach to the presentation of geographical knowledge on a printed map was responsible not only for the advancing French cartographic knowledge to the forefront of Europe's mapping of the New World, but perhaps even more importantly was responsible for profoundly altered the style and discipline associated with the graphic depiction of cartographic imagery, the essence of the map maker's art for the next 100 years.
+Before Sanson, the era begun by the Italian perspective artists of the 15th and 16th centuries and refined in the Low Countries by the skills of the fine master engravers of the Golden Age of Dutch Cartography objectivized maps not only for their content, but also as works of art.
 In Sanson's work, the embellishment of geographical imagery begins to give way to the science of geographical and spatial depiction.
-While it would be another 100 years before the mapmaker's art would truly be eclipsed by science, Sanson's work is without question an important point of inflection in this history, adding importance to this, his first large format regional map of North America.
+While it would be another 100 years before the mapmaker's art would truly be eclipsed by science, Sanson's work is without question and important point of inflection in this history, adding importance to this his first large format regional map of North America.

 Nicholas Sanson (1600-1667) is considered the father of French cartography in its golden age from the mid-seventeenth century to the mid-eighteenth.
 Over the course of his career he produced over 300 maps; they are known for their clean style and extensive research.
 Sanson was largely responsible for beginning the shift of cartographic production and excellence from Amsterdam to Paris in the later-seventeenth century.